UriAceves/SiScSeminar/README.md

 # Documents for the Simulation Sciences Seminar
 ---

-This documents are some aids and final products for my presentation on the Simulation Sciences Seminar.
-The work is entirely based on [1], on the personal notes complete sentences of this paper of paraphrased ones are taken.
+The documents here are some aids and final products for my presentation on the Simulation Sciences Seminar.
+The work is entirely based on [1], on the personal notes complete sentences of this paper or paraphrased ones are taken.
 Additionally, most of the images belong to the paper.
 I do not claim ownership over the intellectual contents there, the notes were developed with the sole intention of explain the topic to myself.

 ---